espressif/esp-hosted/esp_hosted_fg/docs/Linux_based_host/porting_guide.md

 - Changing GPIOs
 	- SPI GPIOs
 		- MISO, MOSI, CLK & CS are mapped to IO_MUX.
 They allowed to be changed with little overhead of GPIO Matrix routing.
-		- Data Ready & Handshake could be chosed from any free GPIOs
+		- Data Ready & Handshake could be chosen from any free GPIOs
 	- SDIO GPIOs
 		- Non changeable
 	- UART GPIOs